Mathijs-V/ecom-dashboard-v7/README.md

 ## Technologies
 - **React**: React (also known as React.js or ReactJS) is a free and open-source front-end JavaScript library for building user interfaces based on components.
+- **MUI**: Material UI is a library used for styling the website.
 - **Python**: Used for API requests, data processing, and backend development.
 - **PostgreSQL**: Database management for storing and retrieving data efficiently.
 - **HTML, CSS, JavaScript**: Frontend development for creating interactive dashboards and user interfaces.
-- **Next.js**: Framework for enhancing UI/UX design and building responsive web applications.
+- **Celery**: Used for handling task queue's for the backend.
+- **Redis**: Used for caching orders as well as a message broker for the task queue.
-- **Flask or Django**: Backend frameworks for handling server-side logic and routing.
+- **Django REST**: Backend framework for handling server-side logic and routing.

 The following programs can be used to run our application:
 - [IntelliJ](https://www.jetbrains.com/de-de/idea/): IntelliJ is an integrated development environment (IDE) primarily used for Java development but also supports various other programming languages.